Getting Started with PDI

 Follow these steps to provide information about the data’s content.

 Click the Content tab.
-Use the fields to define how your data is formatted.
+Use the fields under the Content tab to define how your data is formatted.

-0, then click OK.If the Scan Result window appears, click Close.
+0in the field, then click OK.If the Scan Result window displays, click Close to close the window.

-In the preview window, click OK to accept the default number of rows.
+In the Enter the number of rows you would like to preview window, click OK to accept the default.

-Right-click an empty area on the canvas, then select Properties.
+Right-click any empty space on the canvas and select Properties.

-Double-click an empty area on the canvas, then select Properties.
+Double-click any empty space on the canvas to select Properties.

 In the Transformation Name field, enter

-When you save a transformation for the first time, you’re prompted for a file location and name.
+When saving your transformation for the first time, you are prompted for a file location and name of your choice.
+The file extension

 Load data into a relational database